-Amy Gelfand has been selected to receive the 2013 Irene Perstein Award to support her investigation of melatonin for migraine prevention in children and adolescents.
+Amy Gelfand was awarded the 2013 Irene Perstein Award to support her investigation of melatonin for migraine prevention in children and adolescents.

 Deborah Cahn-Weiner, a neuropsychologist at the UCSF Epilepsy Center, has been elected a Fellow in the American Psychological Association.
 This is a significant honor in recognition of her important contributions to the field.

-Dan Lowenstein has been selected as this year's recipient of the Raymond D. Adams Lectureship Award.
-He will present this lecture, "Large-scale Team Science: The EPGP and Epi4K Experience," at the American Neurological Association meeting next month.
-Earlier this year, he won The 2013 Ambassador for Epilepsy Award from the International League Against Epilepsy in recognition of his outstanding international contributions to activities advancing the cause of epilepsy.
+Dan Lowenstein received the Raymond D. Adams Lectureship Award.
+His lecture, "Large-scale Team Science: The EPGP and Epi4K Experience," was presented at the 2013 American Neurological Association meeting.
+Earlier the same year, he won The 2013 Ambassador for Epilepsy Award from the International League Against Epilepsy in recognition of his outstanding international contributions to activities advancing the cause of epilepsy.

 Stephen L. Hauserwon the 2013 Charcot Award in recognition of his pioneering studies in MS genetic susceptibility and his role in translating immunologic findings into clinical trials.
 The biennial Charcot Award is the top international award for MS research.

 Donna Ferriero was elected to the American Academy of Arts & Sciences, one of the highest honors that can be accorded an American scientist.